note: This is not a guide. This is just how I choose to do things.

 In this post I've touched on what I include in my variables and mixins files.
 Helping me keep things sane and seperate in my Sass.
-In the next post I'll go over my _helper.scss and _debug.scss files where I make the HTML5 boilerplate helpers mixins so I can add them into my CSS and not my HTML (i'll get to my reasons why, soon).Currently available for projects
+In the next post I'll go over my _helper.scss and _debug.scss files where I make the HTML5 boilerplate helpers mixins so I can add them into my CSS and not my HTML (i'll get to my reasons why, soon).Did you like this post?
+Hire me.

 blog comments powered by Disqus